 - Acknowledge the fear.
 I understand.
 Dogs can sometimes look or sound scary!
 But as long as we are safe around them, most dogs will not hurt you.
 (Our article on teaching dog safety to toddlers is an important read!).

-- Read books about friendly dogs (there are plenty to choose from!).
+- Read books about friendly dogs.

 - Expose your child, little by little, to a known, very friendly and gentle dog.
 (Heads up, this approach requires time and patience, but it’s been shown to be effective.)